pjanec/dirigent/README.md

 #### Individual Apps Actions

- - **Kill App.** The app is killed immediately if already running.
+ - **Stop App.** The app is killed immediately if already running.
 The auto-restart (if configured) is disabled so that the app stays killed and is not started again automatically.

- - **Run App.** The app is launched if not already running, ignoring any dependency checks.
+ - **Start App.** The app is launched if not already running, ignoring any dependency checks.

  - **Restart App.** The app is first killed and then launched again.

 ### Agent command line arguments
-`Agent.exe` is a Windows Forms application capable of running either as a background process with no user interface (just the log file) or as a GUI application that can be minimalized into a system tray.
+`agent.exe` is a Windows Forms application capable of running either as a background process with no user interface (just the log file) or as a GUI application that can be minimalized into a system tray.

 #### Operation mode selection